hashicorp/terraform-provider-azurerm/website/docs/r/iot_security_solution.html.markdown

 * `events_to_exportshared_credentials` - (Optional) Is any credentials shared among devices?
 Defaults to `true`.

 * `events_to_exportvulnerable_tls_cipher_suite` - (Optional) Does TLS cipher suite need to be updated?
 Defaults to `true`.

----

-A `user_defined_resource` block supports the following:

-* `query_for_resources` - (Required) Azure Resource Graph query which represents the security solution's user defined resources.

-* `query_subscription_ids` - (Required) A list of subscription Ids on which the user defined resources query should be executed.

 ## Attributes Reference